CutieCity/guide/docs/self-hosting/development-setup.md

 PSQL_DIST=$(lsb_release -cs) && echo $PSQL_DIST
 ```

-??? warning "Warning - Make sure your distribution name is valid!"
+??? warning "Warning - Make sure your distro name is valid!"

     The value of `PSQL_DIST` (i.e. the output of the above command) **must**
     match one of the distributions listed by the [PostgreSQL Apt Repository].